lac-dcc/honey-potion/artifact/README.md

-# Honey Potion Compiler Setup Guide
+# Reproducing Honey Potion Results

+Honey Potion is described in a [paper](../docs/HoneyPotion2024.pdf).
+The fourth section of that paper discusses five research questions.
+This folder contains scripts to reproduce the results related to those questions.
-This guide will help you set up your Linux Ubuntu system to run Honey Potion, a compiler that translates Elixir programs into eBPF executables.
+This guide will help you set up your Linux Ubuntu system to reproduce those results.
 The guide assumes that `clang` or `gcc` is already installed on your system.

 ## Prerequisites